 Why the Retail Crisis Could Be Coming to American Groceries

-German discount grocery chain Lidl is looking at an aggressive U.S. expansion that could open as many as 100 new stores across the East Coast by the summer of 2018.
-The American grocery store has so far been mostly immune to the ravages of online shopping and the all around apocalyptic outlook facing the nation's retailers, but it may not be that way for long.
+The American grocery store has so far been mostly immune to the ravages of online shopping and the all around apocalyptic outlook facing the nation's retailers.
+But a war is coming to the staid supermarket, and that could mean more consolidation, bankruptcies, and falling prices.

 Add your comments below